Maikxx/360-wallscope/README.md

 # Wallscope

-**In this project we created a demo Visualisation of the Wallscope Dynamic Data Discovery Platform between AUOAS and Wallscope.
-Where two minors (UX and Web Development) come toghether to create a better User Experience.**
+**In this project we created a demo Visualization of the Wallscope Dynamic Data Discovery Platform between AUAS and Wallscope.
+Where two minors (UX and Web Development) come together to create a better User Experience.**

 **This Demo is a collaboration between [Chelsea Doeleman](https://github.com/ChelseaDoeleman), [Jesper Ingels](https://github.com/JesperIngels), [Maikel Sleebos](https://github.com/Senpaizuri) and [Maikel van Veen](https://github.com/maikxx).**